Harshitgupta1023/website_ctf/server/README.md

 Open any browser and open http://localhost:5000/graphql to access the GraphQL API

-The same can be accessed from an foriegn API or any frontend
+The server can now be accessed by our frontend or from any foriegn API